 A first stripping run in a copper pot still will create what is called “low wines”.
 These low wines are redistilled at a maximum proof of 160.
 From that point the mix cannot enter a barrel until the low wines reaches 125 proof (or less).
-To actually be called a bourbon, the spirit must be aged for a minimum of two years.
+The spirit must be aged for a minimum of two years to earn its status as a straight bourbon.
+Though there is no age requirement for a traditional bourbon.
 For Gervasi Spirits Wine Barrel Bourbon, this bourbon is finished in one of Gervasi’s famous wine barrels, which adds complexity and depth that make it a truly unique experience.

 With the popularity of bourbon, the distillery team at Gervasi Vineyard wished to create distinction and differentiation in Gervasi Spirits’ bourbon products, while respecting the traditional expectations in character.
 The distillery team hand-selects the finest aged bourbon, while the winery team hand selects wine barrels based on the country of origin and the legacy wine that last matured in the barrels from their red wine program.